 Laura Seay is an Assistant Professor of Government at Colby College.
 She studies African politics, conflict, and development, with a focus on central Africa.
 She has also written for Foreign Policy, The Atlantic, Guernica, and Al Jazeera English.
-Follow her on Twitter at@texasinafrica.
+Follow her on Twitter at @texasinafrica.

 Larry Bartels (Vanderbilt)

-Chris Blattman (Columbia)
+Chris Blattman (University of Chicago)